imobasshir/DSAWithJava/README.md

 ## DSA With Java

-This is folder of DSA practice.
+This is folder of DSA learning and practice.

 ## Folder Structure